rohancode/facial-keypoints-detection/README.md

-# face-keypoint
+# face-keypoints-detection

 ## Introduction

-Real time face keypoint detection on mobile gpus.
-Face keypoint detection is used in many applications like applying makeup, instagram filters etc.Generally face keypoint or body keypoint detection are solved using hourglass or encoder-decoder CNN architectures, but those architectures large and slow for edge cases.
+Real time face keypoints detection for mobile devices using tflite on mobile gpus.
+Face keypoints detection is used in many applications like applying makeup, instagram filters etc.Generally face keypoint or body keypoint detection are solved using hourglass or encoder-decoder CNN architectures, but those architectures large and slow for edge cases.
 So I am trying to solve this problem by treating it as a regression problem on an open source dataset